unfor19/kubernetes-localdev/README.md

     ```bash
     kubectl apply -f 1-baby.yaml
     ```
 1. **WSL2**: Open a new terminal window and serve NGINX Ingress Controller on Windows localhost, ports 80 and 443.
-This will provide the `nginx-ingress-nginx-controller` service an External IP of the Windows host `127.0.0.1`. **Keep it running in the background**
+That will provide the `nginx-ingress-nginx-controller` service an External IP of the Windows host `127.0.0.1`. **Keep it running in the background**
     ```bash
     minikube tunnel
     # ❗  The service nginx-ingress-nginx-controller requires privileged ports to be exposed: [80 443]